kiwix/kiwix-js-pwa/README.md

-# Kiwix HTML5 for Windows
+# Kiwix JS for Windows
-Port of the Kiwix HTML5 app for Windows 10 Universal Windows Platform
+Port of the Kiwix JS app for Windows 10 Universal Windows Platform

 This is a port of the Kiwix Offline Wikipedia (and other Wiki) reader for UWP on Windows 10.
 It enables offline reading of a ZIM file downloaded from the Kiwix repository, including full